zoffixznet/writing/perl6/20160425-Perl6-Comb-It.md

     # foobar| mooba|r 駱駝道b|ar

 Without arguments, you get individual characters.
-Supply an integer and you'll get get a list of strings at most that many characters long, receiving a shorter string, when there are not enough characters left.
-This method is also about 30x faster than using a regex for this job.
+Supply an integer and you'll get a list of strings at most that many characters long, receiving a shorter string when there are not enough characters left.
+This method is also about 30x faster than using a regex for the job.

 ## Limits